Memorial stone honoring Père René Menard, erected in 1925.

 A Park for all Seasons

-My hometown, Merrill, Wisconsin, on the Wisconsin River, the superhighway French trappers, traders and Jesuit missionaries, the first Europeans used in the early 1600s, the region supporting transient populations of French and Native American tribes until the mid-19th century.
-I built a park across Highway 107 from the monu
+My hometown, Merrill, Wisconsin, on the Wisconsin River, was French trapper, trader and missionary I-90/94 in the 16th. and 17th century .
+The region supported transient populations of French and Native American tribes until the mid-19th century.
+And, in the Summer of 1969, Before I left for college, I had a county job building the park across Highway 107 from this Father Menard mounument.

 Parc Joly, Semur-en-Auxios, France